Russ76/elevator_game/README.md

 # elevator_game
-a simple elevator_game with python
+intro to programming with text elevator_game python